 In other projects, we teach farmers new ways of farming to help them adapt to changing weather patterns, or to help them be better able to withstand natural disasters.

-One example of an agriculture and livelihoods project is in Bangladesh, where we are working through our member World Relief Canada to help rural women begin raising ducks to generate extra income for their families.
+One example of an agriculture and livelihoods project is in Bangladesh, where we are working through our member Tearfund Canada to help rural women begin raising ducks to generate extra income for their families.